KellyBlack/Precalculus/documentation/source/exponentials.rst

-Goals for activity 12 (Section 3.3 of the book)
+Goals for Section 3.3 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: